Survivor: Samoa: Voting history

+Production

+Casting

+Participant applications were due by January 14, 2009.
+Approximately 800 were invited to be interviewed in several states.
+Following this, approximately 48 semi-finalists were invited to Los Angeles in April 2009 for final interviews with the producers.
+From there, 20 finalists were selected to be contestants in the show, which was scheduled to occur between mid June and mid-July 2009 in Samoa.
+Similar to Survivor: Tocantins, the minimum age requirement for this season was 18 for most states.

 Reception

 Survivor: Samoa has received wildly polarizing opinions from both fans and critics.
 The primary criticism is aimed at the perceived overexposure of contestant Russell Hantz.
 Critics believe this was done to an extent that it rendered many of the other contestants, including winner Natalie White, unmemorable due to their lack of screen time.
 However, not all opinions of the season were negative.
 The gameplay of Hantz, which was seen as very unorthodox compared to other Survivor players, garnered high praise from fans, allowing him to win the Fan Favorite Award for the season.
 Hantz's cutthroat attitude and ability to find hidden immunity idols without a clue propelled him into becoming one of the most infamous villains in the show's history.
 Dalton Ross of Entertainment Weekly ranked this season 15th out of 40.
 In 2015, a poll by Rob Has a Podcast ranked this season 15th out of 30, with Rob Cesternino ranking this season 8th.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 25th out of 40.
 The Purple Rock Survivor Podcast listed Samoa as the twenty-second best season out of 40.
 They claim the season is, "incredibly divisive, and understandably so.
 It is impossible to think of this season without thinking of one specific player, and your feelings about that player will likely determine how you rate this season."
 Inside Survivor listed the season as the twenty-sixth best out of 40, claiming that, "if Survivor was going to continue into its second decade, it needed a kick up the ass—something to revitalize the format and push it forward into a new generation.
 Survivor: Samoa was the start of that, in large part thanks to a trilby-wearing oil company owner named Russell Hantz."
 In 2014, The Wire ranked the season as the third-worst of the series (only ahead of Gabon and Redemption Island).
 In 2024, Nick Caruso of TVLine ranked this season 33rd out of 47.